pineconedata/pineconedata.github.io/_posts/2024-07-29-basketball-visualizations.md

 Today we'll demonstrate how to generate meaningful visualizations.
 This is the fifth part of a series that walks through the entire process of a data science project - from initial steps like data acquisition, preprocessing, and cleaning to more advanced steps like feature engineering, machine learning, and creating visualizations.

+<div id="toc"></div>

+# Getting Started

+First, let's take a look at an overview of this data science project.
+If you're already familiar with it, feel free to skip to the [next section](#generate-visualizations).

+## Project Overview
 As a reminder, the dataset we'll be using in this project contains individual basketball player statistics (such as total points scored and blocks made) for the 2023-2024 NCAA women's basketball season.
 Here's a brief description of each major step that we'll go through for this project:

 ![the steps for this data science project](/assets/img/posts/2024-04-11-basketball-data-acquisition/ncaa_wbb_project_steps.png "the steps for this data science project")